Skip to main content

 Open

 IRS agreed with the recommendation.
 In March 2017, IRS provided documentation of actions taken on the recommendation, but the documents did not clearly define and communicate program objectives sufficient for internal control to support the collection program mission, including fairness in case selection.
 In November 2017, IRS provided additional documentation but it did not address case selection fairness or other objectives for the collection program and enterprise-wide case categorization and routing processes.
 In June 2019, IRS officials provided information on an ongoing IRS initiative to identify objectives for various programs, but the collection program with its case processes was not among the pilot programs.
 As a result, any actions to implement the recommendation will be stalled until the initiative's pilot programs are complete.
 As of November 2019, IRS had not provided a planned date when it expects to complete them.
 We will update the status of IRS's plans and actions to implement the recommendation after we complete review of any documents IRS provides, as we requested in December 2019.
 As of December 13, 2020, IRS informed us that it was researching steps that it could take to close the recommendation.
-In February 2022 and March 2023, we followed up with IRS to ask about the status of this effort.
+In April 2024 we followed up with IRS to ask about the status of this effort.

 Internal Revenue Service To help ensure the IRS collection program meets its mission and selects cases fairly, the Commissioner of Internal Revenue should build upon existing Enterprise Risk Management (ERM) guidance to help managers identify internal and external risks to collection program objectives, and better understand how long-standing risk processes integrate with new ERM approaches; incorporate this guidance into existing or future ERM or collection program risk assessment processes.